biggyspender/blinq/README.md

     const squaresBelowTen = someNumbers.select(n => n * n).where(n => n < 10);
     const arr = squaresBelowTen.toArray();
     console.log(arr);

+or even spread your results into an array:

+    const arr2 = [...squaresBelowTen]

 #### More examples: